lsnbr/-fish-/specification.md

 <br><br>

 ### **Flags**
-- `ARBITRARY_JUMP = True ` Let the jump instruction jump outside the smallest bounding box.
+- `ARBITRARY_JUMP = False ` Let the jump instruction jump outside the smallest bounding box.
 Causes an error otherwise.
 - `EXACT_FRACTIONS = False ` Uses fractions instead of floating point numbers.
-- `VALUE_WRAP = True ` Wraps all values in the codebox between into [0, 2^16).
-Otherwise values can be anything in (-∞, +∞).
 - `ROUND_VALUES = False ` Rounds values from the stack to the nearest integer when used as coordinates or codebox character.
 Otherwise always round down to the nearest lower integer.